Skip to content

 Note: the --robot.id/--teleop.id values persist metadata (e.g., calibrations/settings).
 Use consistent IDs across teleop, recording, and evaluation for the same setup.

-2. Teleoperate with cameras
+2. Teleoperate with Camera

 For camera integration: